-The Company currently has a number of Technical and Management Service Agreements with its subsidiaries, which provide for the provision of shared services to these subsidiaries in line with CBN Regulation for Holding Companies.
+The Company currently has some Technical and Management Service Agreements with its subsidiaries, which covers the provision of shared services to the subsidiaries in line with CBN Regulation for Holding Companies.
 These services are provided at arm's length and appropriate fees charged in line with best practice.